 Data on blood product support in children with DIC are limited and there are no guidelines for paediatric practice.
 Recommendations are therefore largely extrapolated from adult practice.
 The primary aim should be reversal of the underlying cause.
-Recent guidance published by the Scientific and Standardization Committee on DIC of the International Society on Thrombosis and Haemostasis harmonises guidelines published from the UK, Italy and Japan (Wada et al, 2013).
-These guidelines state that FFP may be useful in patients who are actively bleeding and who have either a prolonged PT/APTT (> 1.5 times midpoint of normal range) or a decreased fibrinogen (< 1.5 g/L) and that FFP should also be considered in patients with similar laboratory abnormalities prior to invasive procedures.
+Recent guidance published by the Scientific and Standardization Committee on DIC of the International Society on Thrombosis and Haemostasis harmonizes guidelines published from the UK, Italy and Japan (Wada et al, 2013).
+These guidelines state that FFP may be useful in patients who are actively bleeding and who have either a prolonged PT/APTT (>1.5 times midpoint of normal range) or a decreased fibrinogen (<1.5 g/l) and that FFP should also be considered in patients with similar laboratory abnormalities prior to invasive procedures.
 The evidence for these recommendations is of low quality.
 Similar recommendations can be applied to children with DIC.
-For children, evidence for a fibrinogen level of 1.0 vs 1.5 g/L as a threshold for transfusion remains unclear.
+For children, evidence for a fibrinogen level of 1.0 vs. 1.5 g/l as a threshold for transfusion remains unclear.
 In practice, it is necessary to take into account clinical factors including the rate of fall of fibrinogen and severity of bleeding.
-FFP contains all the coagulation factors and fibrinogen so is used in the first instance for DIC with bleeding, reserving cryoprecipitate for persistent hypofibrinogenaemia despite FFP.
-However, consideration may be given to giving cryoprecipitate as the initial treatment prior to FFP when the fibrinogen is very low (e.g. 0.5 g/L), dropping rapidly, or if there is major haemorrhage.
+FFP contains all the coagulation factors and fibrinogen, so is used in the first instance for DIC with bleeding, reserving cryoprecipitate for persistent hypofibrinogenaemia despite FFP.
+However, consideration may be given to giving cryoprecipitate as the initial treatment prior to FFP when the fibrinogen is very low (e.g. 0.5 g/l), dropping rapidly, or if there is major haemorrhage.

-FFP and cryoprecipitate should not be administered on the basis of laboratory tests alone but should be restricted to those with signs of bleeding or where invasive procedures are planned.
-A possible exception in clinical practice is children presenting with acute promyelocytic leukaemia, who may be at particularly high risk of developing bleeding problems and may require more aggressive initial support as part of their leukaemia management protocol (Breen et al, 2011).
-When thrombocytopenia co-exists with a coagulopathy in DIC, platelets should be administered to maintain a platelet count > 50 x $10^9$ /L (see Table 4).
+Fresh frozen plasma and cryoprecipitate should not be administered on the basis of laboratory tests alone but should be restricted to those with signs of bleeding or where invasive procedures are planned.
+A possible exception in clinical practice is children presenting with acute promyelocytic leukaemia, who may be at particularly high risk of developing bleeding problems and may require more aggressive initial support as part of their leukaemia management protocol (Breen et al, 2012).
 Patients should also be treated with vitamin K if deficiency is suspected.